There are many causes organizations can successfully fail agility, avoiding the main ones helps you avoid just that.

 Agile development is spending less time in the development phase, instead, breaking up what we are trying to make into the smallest and simplest versions of what we are trying to build and put it out there and get feedback and see what works and what doesn’t work and involve the business more in your building journey.

 In general, Companies are increasingly orienting themselves towards the principle of organizational agility.
 The focus is no longer only on production and software, but also on the transformation of company divisions or even entire companies in the direction of agility.

-Other reasons for Agile adoption see below.
+Additional reasons for Agile adoption see below;

 After all these and other unmentioned pros for adapting and being Agile, still we witness how companies and products fail in being Agile and using agility for their end product.